Image: Albert Nisbet | Creative Commons

 Background

 A CMS is a strategy for managing public conservation lands and waters within a region.
-It sets the direction for management of natural, cultural, historic and recreational values.
+It sets the direction for management of natural, cultural, historic, and recreational values.

-The new CMS applies to public conservation lands and waters on Te Tai Poutini West Coast.
+The new CMS will apply to Te Tai Poutini West Coast CMS region.
 This extends from west of Kā Tiritiri o te Moana/ Southern Alps, from Kahurangi Point in the north to Te Hōkai (Awarua Point) in the south.

 Map of public conservation lands and waters on Te Tai Poutini West Coast.